Aesthetic Post-Training Diffusion Models from Generic Preferences with Step-by-step Preference Optimization: DPO Revisit and Diagnosis

-\textbf{Misaligned preference label and denoising performance at each step.} In the context of text-to-image diffusion models, we denote the model parameter as $p_\theta$, text prompt as $c$, the denoising process generates a sequence of intermediate states $\{\boldsymbol{x}_T, \boldsymbol{x}_{T-1}, ..., \boldsymbol{x}_1, \boldsymbol{x}_0\}$.
-Existing works including Diffusion-DPO\cite{diffusion_dpo} and D3PO\cite{d3po} measures the quality according to the final generated image $\boldsymbol{x}_0$, and assign the preference for $\boldsymbol{x}_0$ directly to the whole generation trajectory, in other words, all the intermediate states.
-We denote the denoising trajectories which generate the preferred and dispreferred image as $\mathcal{T}_w$ and $\mathcal{T}_l$, respectively.
-Furthermore, leveraging the Markov property of diffusion models and the Jensen’s inequality, they split the general DPO loss in Eq. \ref{eq:general_dpo_loss} into the following step-wise form:
+\textbf{DPO for diffusion model post-training.} We denote the text-to-image diffusion model with parameters $\theta$ as $p_\theta$ and text prompt as $c$.
+The denoising process generates intermediate states $\{\boldsymbol{x}_T, \boldsymbol{x}_{T-1}, ..., \boldsymbol{x}_1, \boldsymbol{x}_0\}$.
+Existing works including Diffusion-DPO \citep{diffusion_dpo} and D3PO \citep{d3po} measure preference based on the final image $\boldsymbol{x}_0$ and assign the preference for $\boldsymbol{x}_0$ directly to the entire generation trajectory, or all the intermediate states.
+Let $\mathcal{T}_w$ and $\mathcal{T}_l$ denote the denoising trajectories which generate the preferred and dispreferred images, respectively.
+Using the Markov property of diffusion models and Jensen’s inequality, they reformulate the general DPO loss in Eq. \ref{eq:general_dpo_loss} into the following step-wise form:

-where $\mathcal{L}_\mathcal{DPO-D}$ encourages each timestep of denoising to progress more towards the preferred image and away from the dispreferred image.
+where $\mathcal{L}_\mathcal{DPO-D}$ encourages denoising steps to progress towards the preferred image and away from dispreferred one.

-We draw the training framework of Diffusion-DPO and D3PO in Fig. \ref{fig:comparision_dpo_methods} $(a)$ and $(b)$, respectively.
-Although they differ in how to sampling from $\mathcal{T}_w$ and $\mathcal{T}_l$, we can clearly see that both of them directly propagate preference label from $\mathbf{x}_0$ to intermediate states.
-That is, for $\mathbf{x}_0^w$, its predecessors along the win trajectory all share the same ``preferred'' label, and the same goes for the dispreferred trajectory.
-As mentioned in the introduction, this way of giving step-wise preference would deviate from the true preference for each denoising step: we would like to use the latter for supervision in our system.
+\textbf{Diagnosis on aesthetic alignment}.
+Aligning diffusion models with human aesthetic preference is very challenging.
+From architecture, win-lose pairs in the two-trajectory methods usually differ significantly (primarily in layout), rendering it hard to focus on image detail comparisons.
+From data, existing aesthetic scoring datasets~\cite{murray2012ava, laionaes} do not provide paired image data coming from the same prompt.
+Collecting a dedicated aesthetic preference dataset would be more costly compared with tasks like classification or prompt alignment preference.
+So a cost-efficient choice is existing generic preference datasets where annotators were asked to score images based on holistic opinions like prompt alignment and aesthetics.
+However as pointed out in Section \ref{sec:intro}, generic preferences may be contradictory to aesthetic preference.
+If we directly propagate them to all diffusion steps like Diffusion-DPO and D3PO do (see Fig. \ref{fig:comparision_dpo_methods}), noisy preferences will compromise fine-tuning.